site24x7/plugins/certificate_monitoring/README.md

 - Execute the below command with appropriate arguments to check for the valid json output.

-      .\certificate_monitoring.ps1 -certPath "<path to the certificate store>" -certName "<Certificate Name>" -thumbprint "<thumbprint of the certificate>"
+      powershell .\certificate_monitoring.ps1 -certPath "path to the certificate store" -certName "Certificate Name" -thumbprint "thumbprint of the certificate"
 - Move the folder "certificate_monitoring"  into the Site24x7 Windows Agent plugin directory :

       Windows     ->   C:\Program Files (x86)\Site24x7\WinAgent\monitoring\Plugins\certificate_monitoring